jwkruisselbrink/sbml-pbk-utils/README.md

 )
 ```

-This class is based on, and uses parts of, the annotation script of [SBMLutils](https://sbmlutils.readthedocs.io/en/latest/notebooks/sbml_annotator.html#Annotate-existing-model).
-However, in addition to annotation of the model using RDF triples, it also sets the model units and element names.
 The structure of the CSV file is also based on the external annotations file format of [SBMLutils](https://sbmlutils.readthedocs.io/en/latest/notebooks/sbml_annotator.html#Annotate-existing-model), but again with some changes to also allow for annotation of units.

 | Field           | Description                                              |
 |-----------------|----------------------------------------------------------|